evoteum/kubernetes-lab-bootstrap/README.md

 1. Install Ubuntu server on a computer, setting the credentials to
     - Username: ubuntu
     - password: bootstrap
+1. Ensure SSH is enabled, as it is disabled by default.
-1. Connect all hosts to the kubernetes-lab VLAN
+2. Connect all hosts to the kubernetes-lab VLAN
 2. `cp .env.example .env` and add your real values to it.
 1. run: